Russ Harvey Consulting - Computer and Internet Services

 You should be running effective and currently-supported security software on your device.
 While there are free versions, you have to consider how the developer is paying to develop and market that free software:

-Ransomware will lock your data and you'll have to deal with criminals to get it back.
-Recovery is unlikely unless you have current backups unaffected by the ransomware.
+If ransomware infects your computer it will lock your data and you'll have to deal with criminals to get it back.
+Recovery is unlikely unless you have a current backup unaffected by the ransomware.

 VPNs